Suryakant-Bharti/Important-Java-Concepts/_moreReadMe/howItWorks/README.md

   - **More -** developers can add extra security through SSL, JAAS, Cryptography etc.

 - **Robust:**
-  - Good memory management - automatic garbage collection.
+  - **Good memory management -** automatic garbage collection.
-  - No pointers - increses security.
+  - **No pointers -** increses security.
-  - Exception handling - increses robustness against errors.
+  - **Exception handling -** increses robustness against errors.
-  - Strongly typed - variables' data types must be declared before they can be used.
+  - **Strongly typed -** every variable must be declared with a data type.
+  - **Statically typed -** type checking of variables is performed at compile time.

 - **Architecture-Neutral:**
   - There is no implementation dependent features. e.g. size of primitive types is fixed.

 - **Portable:**
   - Write Once and Run Anywhere.

+- **interpreted:**
+  - Java is compiled to bytecodes, which are interpreted by a Java run-time environment.

 - **High-Performance:**
-  - Java is faster than traditional interpretation since byte code is "close" to native code.
-NOTE: It is still somewhat slower than a compiled language like C++.
+  - **Uses ByteCode -** Java is faster than traditional interpreted languages since byte code is "close" to native code.
+  - **Just-In-Time (JIT) -** it is designed to support JIT compilers, which dynamically compile bytecodes to machine code.
+  - **Garbage collector -** collect the unused memory space and improve the performance of the application.
+  - NOTE: Java is still slower than a compiled language like C/C++.

 - **Distributed:**
   - We can create distributed applications in java.
 RMI and EJB are used for creating distributed applications.